-The Call History menu has lists of phone numbers and/or Contacts entries for calls you placed, accepted, or missed.
+The Call History menu has lists of phone numbers and/or Contacts entries for calls you missed, received, and dialed.
 It is continually updated as new numbers are added to the beginning of the list and the oldest entries are removed from the bottom of the list.

-To quickly view a list of all your recent calls, press the SEND Keysee from the home screen.
+To quickly view a list of all your recent calls, press SEND Key